 On race day, the Dens will race in similar ranking groups (or combined, based on number of participants).
-The cars are sent down the raceway with the help of gravity and the time is recorded and correlated to a real speed which id fun for the scouts to see.
+The cars are sent down the raceway with the help of gravity and the time is recorded and correlated to a real speed, which is fun for the scouts to see.
 Awards are given to scouts for placing in the race as well as for car decorating.

 During Scouting Anniversary Week in February we celebrate with a “birthday party” called the Blue and Gold Banquet.
 The blue and gold banquet is one of the highlights of the year, bringing families together for an evening of fun.
 The purpose of the blue and gold banquet is to celebrate the pack’s anniversary, thank pack leaders and other adults who have helped the pack, and inspire the leaders, Scouts, and parents.
 The banquet is similar to a regular pack meeting.
-This past year we had our inaugural cake bake contest.
+During this event we have a cake- off, scouts are encouraged to bake a cake with their non-baking parent and bring it in to share.
 There were competitions for best taste, best presentation and several others.
+The theme of the Blue and Gold and cakes always coincides with that year’s Camp Tomahawk’s theme.

-Held for a full week each summer, scouts of all ages participate in this Boy Scout style day camp.
-The dens rotate through each station held at camp to include knot tying, archery (all boys learn how to safely and properly shoot a long bow), B-B guns (all boys learn gun safety, proper handling, and shooting of approved B-B guns) and learning about other scout pastimes.
+Held for a full week each summer, scouts of all ages participate in this Scout style day camp.
+The dens rotate through each station held at camp to include knot tying, archery (all scouts learn how to safely and properly shoot a long bow), B-B guns (all scouts learn gun safety, proper handling, and shooting of approved B-B guns) and learning about other scout pastimes.
 Fishing, games, and a special visit from the fire department are other highlights during the week.

 Pack Picnic and Raingutter Regatta